 It’s not always easy to make the transition from family road trips, backyard barbecues and longer days to school bus pickups, homeroom assignments and school supply lists.

-These tips can help get your busy household organized and make the transition easier to ensure your kids look and feel their best when they head back to the classroom.
+Whether it’s your child’s first day of preschool at Cadence Academy or their first day of high school, these tips can help get your busy household organized and make the transition easier to ensure your kids look and feel their best when they head back to the classroom.

 Make Shopping for Supplies Fun.
 Take a special shopping trip with your kids to get all the supplies they need.
 Be sure to stock up on essentials, but try to make it fun by letting them pick out personalized folders for each of their classes or colorful pens to take notes.
 A shopping trip is also an opportunity to get your children excited about their classes.
 Remember to shop early so kids can pick from a variety of options and items will be less likely to be out of stock.

 Prepare a Homework Space.
 Creating a designated space in the house for doing homework can get your kids ready to start schoolwork again.
 A designated space stocked with necessities like pens, pencils and other supplies can also limit distractions so they can focus on their schoolwork.